pwangy/phase-2-project-wax-staxx/README.md

 :: Components
-Card - called by library and mystaxx, component to hold basic info about each album Nav - links to: Home, mystaxx, Form, called in App Search - will live in header under nav within App
+Card - called by library and mystaxx, component to hold basic info about each album - pw Nav - links to: Home, mystaxx, Form, called in App - zen Search - will live in header under nav within App - zen

-:: Pages
+:: Pages - useMemo to help with mapping info.
 Library - displays collection of Cards, click to add to Collection (MVP 1.
-Display all albums (Lib) - GET) (MVP 1.5 AAdd to collection )
+Display all albums (Lib) - GET) (MVP 1.5 AAdd to collection ) - pw

 MyStaxx - displays user's collection, click to remove  (not Delete)individual albums (MVP 2. view My Collection - POST & GET) (MVP 4.
-Remove from My Collection ONLY (not allowed to remove from Lib) - PATCH)
+Remove from My Collection ONLY (not allowed to remove from Lib) - PATCH) - pw

 Form - to add new album to lib - POST (MVP 3.
-Add new album to library & My Collection (Form) - POST)
+Add new album to library & My Collection (Form) - POST) - vr

 :: Other
-LibraryProvider --- figure out how this works ErrorPage
+LibraryProvider --- figure out how this works ErrorPage - vr

 :: Stretch